TosbackCgusBridge-Bot/CGUs-versions/Meetup/Privacy Policy.md

 1. Provide content, features, or sponsorships that match member profiles or interests;
 2. Facilitate contests and other promotions;
-3. Send you marketing communications, subject to applicable law.
+3. Send you marketing communications, subject to applicable law;
 4. Combine with information that we collect for the purposes described in this Privacy Policy. and
 5. Carry out any other purposes described to you at the time that we collected the information.